effetune

 - It’s likely that your audio inputs and outputs are not configured correctly

-- If you want to process the audio output of your browser, please consider installing a separate browser just for EffeTune, or using the desktop app instead of the web app
+- To process browser audio output, consider installing a dedicated browser solely for EffeTune, or use the desktop app instead.

 Common Setup Issues